LostSoulfly/Zelda-Golden-Kingdom/README.md

 This also includes the updater that I got off of the Eclipse forums and modified, as it was quick and easy.

-I have a server running currently, you can use this source to connect to trollparty.org port 4000 for the normal server, or port 4001 for the 'Troll' server where everyone is an admin (Banning/kicking is disabled.)
+I have a server running currently, you can use this source to connect to trollparty.org port 4000 for the normal server.

 Or download the launcher here: http://trollparty.org/Zelda/Launcher.zip